je-nunez/API_ReadTheDocs/README.md

 program with the argument `--no-comments`, and it will give merely the links to download the documentation in the EPUB, PDF, and/or HTML-Zip formats.

+# List of all ReadTheDocs.org's hosted documentation

+There is a second program in this repository, `ls_all_projects_rtd.py`, which will contact ReadTheDocs.org's API and will return the list of all the documentation hosted in this site, including all attributes as above (time of last update of the documentation, source code repositories, etc) and others, like initial publication date of the documentation, etc.

+This program is useful because it gives a quick browse which can reveal very interesting projects which have documentation in ReadTheDocs.org and can be interesting to see its functionality or implementation, like, to name just a few of the more than 28'000 projects whose documentation is hosted there:

+     geco-statistics  (a Python 2.6+ module to analyze results from LIGO interferometers, of gravitational waves' fame.
+Details are in the documentation)

+     platformio  (programming for the Internet of Things)

+     gpiozero

+     a-little-book-of-r-for-biomedical-statistics

+     a-little-book-of-r-for-bayesian-statistics

+     scikit-neuralnetwork

+     raspberry-pi-guide

+     auto-sklearn

 # Requeriments:

 The [slumber](https://pypi.python.org/pypi/slumber) and [requests](https://pypi.python.org/pypi/requests)
 Python libraries.

-# List of all ReadTheDocs.org's hosted documentation

-To see the list of all ReadTheDoc's hosted documentation, visit [https://readthedocs.org/projects/](https://readthedocs.org/projects/)

 # Other